- Board member (ongoing)

 - Research/Writing (ongoing)

-Janet regularly supports existing research projects from behind the scenes by: conducting interviews, reviewing and synthesizing the literature, writing, and more.
+As a contractor, Janet regularly supports existing research projects from behind the scenes by: conducting interviews, reviewing and synthesizing the literature, writing, and more.
 This work has covered a range of topics including but not limited to community social plans, child migrants, child protection, social enterprises, disability, and youth suicide.
 Some of the projects she has been involved with this way include: various research projects through the School of Child and Youth Care at the University of Victoria, qathet Regional District Childcare Planning Project (2019-2020), Tla’amin Nation review of potential child welfare reform (2020), Tla’amin Nation child and family services collaborative overview (2019), Tla’amin Nation care facility feasibility study (2018-2019), Powell River Regional Social Planning Program (2017), and more.

 - PRISMA Festival (2016-2017)